 The Language of the Crucible #

 Arthur Miller used the actual language of the 17 C. to make the play ostensibly authentic.
 Though his intent may be to expose the damage done by hysterical and misguided authority figures to hapless victims during the McCarthy era of America in the 1950’s, he sets his scene in the time of the witch hunts of the 1690’s to gain perspective and remoteness; abuse of power is a perennial issue, not the exclusive preserve of any one time or place.
-Miller says he was struck by the “gnarled way of speaking, to my ear of the dialects or idioms of the interrogations.
+Miller says he was struck by the:

 The archaic and authentic language based on the actual transcripts of the trials of witches in Salem Massachusetts creates an air of realism, solemnity and verisimilitude.
 Its formality creates a tension and a sense of high drama and tragedy.
 Further it delineates the characters giving them their distinctive voices revealing their preoccupations and prejudices.

 The diction (words) and syntax (word order) set the action in a distant past.
 Words like “Goody” and syntax like “I know not” rather than the present day “I don’t know” create the impression of remoteness.
 It is the language of the King James Version of the Bible.

 Originally Miller wrote the play in verse but found this too artificial so he redrafted it, however the poetic qualities have remained especially in some of Proctor’s speeches and adds to the emotional and melodramatic effects.